kaneyxx/twitchio-AFKBot/README.md

 First execution, please choose N to save pass in your tokens.
 It will save in a .txt file(you can easily modify it by yourself).

 Language and game_id setting you can pass by entering N.
 Errors occur when limit sets beyond 100.

+* Windows defender or some antivirus would misjudge this as a Trojan virus, please don't download it if you worry about it.
 ***********************************************

   If you want to modify python file or run by it :